tidy-finance/website/docs/21_WRDS.md

 <p class="caption">(\#fig:fig213)Number of stocks in the CRSP sample associated with different industries.</p>
 </div>

-We also compute the market cap of all stocks belonging to the respective industries.
+We also compute the market cap of all stocks belonging to the respective industries and show the evolution over time in Figure 3.4.
 All values are again in terms of billions of end of 2021 USD.
 At all points in time, manufacturing firms comprise of the largest portion of market capitalization.
-Towards the end of the sample, however, financial firms and services begin to make up a substantial portion of the market cap.
+Toward the end of the sample, however, financial firms and services begin to make up a substantial portion of the market cap.

 ```r